kddubey/pretrain-on-test/README.md

 through [Google
 Cloud](https://github.com/kddubey/pretrain-on-test/tree/main/cloud_scripts/gcp).

-The full set of accuracy data used in the paper, including observation-level per-class probability scores, can be downloaded at [this Google Drive link](https://drive.google.com/file/d/1n7N4uTKgcUJZ7hjAbZYGTpGEPoYxQVGx/view?usp=sharing) (3.29 GB unzipped, just a bunch of CSVs).
+The set of accuracy data used in the paper, including observation-level per-class probability scores, can be downloaded at [this Google Drive link](https://drive.google.com/file/d/1n7N4uTKgcUJZ7hjAbZYGTpGEPoYxQVGx/view?usp=sharing) (3.29 GB unzipped, just a bunch of CSVs).